Come See a Man: The Power of a Vulnerable Testimony

 When we stop defending all that and we come out into the light and we receive the grace of God to transform our lives, that's when the world will stop and notice and believe that there really is a Savior who can transform their lives.

-In just a moment, I'm going to ask you to stay with us.
 This is holy time.
-What a shame it would be to abort the process of what God is doing as he has been speaking to many of our hearts as we've prayed that He would in this time.
+What a shame it would be to abort the process of what God is doing as He has been speaking to many of our hearts as we've prayed that He would in this time.
 Would you join me in prayer as we bow our hearts before the Lord.

 Oh Lord, I thank You that You the one who has eyes like a flame of fire.
 You see; You know.
 You see into my heart.
 You see things that no one else in this room knows.
 Oh Lord, I thank You for the freedom that I have found and am finding as I'm willing to take off the mask and be real before you and before others.

-Lord, I believe that there are many, many other women in this place and in sites around us, around the country today, who have been playing this stained glass masquerade.
+Lord, I believe that there are many, many other women in this place and in sites around the country today, who have been playing this stained glass masquerade.
 Today, you need to step into the light and take off the mask and get real before You and perhaps before others as well.

-Thank you, Lord, that we don't need to fear coming into your presence unless we're still trying to hide.
+Thank You, Lord, that we don't need to fear coming into your presence unless we're still trying to hide.
 So I pray that in these next few moments that You would make this a sanctuary, a holy place.
 Have Your way, O Lord, in every heart.
 I pray in Jesus' name, amen.

 The first time I shared this message years ago, after the session on Friday night, when I shared about the woman at the well, a woman came to me on Saturday morning.
 I'm going to ask the background music to stop for just a moment, because I'm going to play something for us here.